 Migrate from Base44 to Supabase

-Move your Base44 app to a Supabase project you own — without resetting a single user's password.
+Move your Base44 app to a Supabase project you own — your users keep their accounts and sign in from day one.

 Base44 is a first-class supported source platform in Staticbot.
 Both common Base44 architectures are covered: apps using Base44's managed entities and integrations via @base44/sdk (the platform default), and apps that have already been wired to their own Supabase project.
 Pick the variant that matches your app below and we'll walk you through what moves and how.

-Either way you end up with a Supabase project you fully own, your existing users intact (passwords and OAuth identities preserved), and your data, functions, and storage moved over.
+Either way you end up with a Supabase project you fully own, your existing users intact, and your data, functions, and storage moved over.
+(Accounts always come across; passwords carry over when your users already live in your own Supabase — for native Base44 apps, where Base44 keeps the hashes, we set up passwordless email sign-in instead, so nobody gets locked out.)
 Point your frontend at your own AWS or Cloudflare (or at Staticbot-managed AWS).
 Optionally keep building in Base44 afterward — Continuous Sync flows every push to your own production backend.

 Pricing: Base44 · Supabase · Staticbot (free for Base44 migrations right now).